mattcroat/joy-of-code/posts/introduction-to-tailwind-css/introduction-to-tailwind-css.md

 - components (component classes)
 - utilities (utiliy classes)

 Don't panic!
 This is just an explanation of how it works.
-To set it up is straightforward, and doesn't require any configuration.
+Setting it up is straightforward, and doesn't require any configuration.

 The amount of utility classes can lead to huge files, but Tailwind purges unused styles for you creating a tiny file in production.
 You can learn more about it if you read [optimizing for production](https://tailwindcss.com/docs/optimizing-for-production).